Lake Union: History

 A glacial lake, its basin was dug 12,000 years ago by the Vashon glacier, which also created Lake Washington and Seattle's Green, Bitter, and Haller Lakes.

 Name

+In Lushootseed, the lake is known as x̌ax̌čuʔ, meaning "small lake."
+It is the diminutive form of the name of Lake Washington, x̌ačuʔ.

+In Chinook Jargon, the trade language primarily used in the 19th century, it is called Tenas Chuck ("small water").

 Lake Union received its present name from Thomas Mercer, who in 1854 correctly predicted that canals would someday join Lake Washington to Puget Sound in a "union of waters."

-The Duwamish called it – comparing it with what is now known as Lake Washington – "Small Lake" or "Little Lake" (Lushootseed: XáXu7cHoo or Ha-AH-Chu, literally "small great-amount-of-water," the diminutive form of the word used for Lake Washington).
-In Chinook, an intertribal trading language, it was called Tenas Chuck ("small water").
+Pre-development

+Lake Union was formed by the recession of the Vashon Glacier approximately 14,000 years before present.

 Geography

 Several Seattle neighborhoods take their name from the lake: Eastlake, Westlake, Northlake, and South Lake Union; and three major streets are named in relation to it: Westlake Avenue, which runs along its western shore from Downtown to the Fremont Bridge; Eastlake Avenue, which runs along its eastern shore from Cascade to the University District, and Northlake Way, which runs along its northern shore from the University District past Gas Works Park to the edge of Fremont.